 The 1:1 Laptop initiative is an exciting opportunity to provide "anywhere-anytime learning" for our students and to develop the ICT capabilities that are required for students to be confident and competent digital citizens.

 Being able to write computer code and understand basic programming allows people to have creative power over their computers.
-It’s the 4th literacy and will be an emphasis of the new Digital Literacy strand of the Technology Learning area of our National Curriculum.
+It’s the 4th literacy and will be an emphasis of the new Digital Literacy strand of the Technology Learning area of the Australian Curriculum.
 At St Bernard's our students use sites such as

 Scratch to develop their understanding of computer language.
-These skills enable the students to program BeeBots and ProBots from an early age up to the sophisticated Lego Mindstorms robots in the upper grades.
+These skills enable the students to program coding applications such as Lego WeDo 2.0 and EV3 Lego Mindstorms robots.